3MFConsortium/spec_displacement/3MF Displacement Extension.md

 **contenttype** - The only supported content types are JPEG and PNG, as more specifically specified in the 3MF core spec under the [6.1.
 Thumbnail](https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#61-thumbnail) section.

-**channel** - The channel attribute selects which of the R, G, B, or A channels defines the displacement texture.
+**channel** - The channel attribute selects which of the R, G or B channels defines the displacement texture.
+This *channel* attribute MUST be ignored for monochromatic images.

-If the specification says that a certain value is sampled from the texture’s R channel, but the referenced texture is only monochromatic, the grayscale channel MUST be used.
-Similarly, color values sampled from a monochromatic texture MUST be interpreted as if all R, G, B color channels shared the same grayscale value.

-If the channel attribute is not specified, it defauls to the G-green channel for RGB images, or to the grayscale channel for monochromatic images.

 The displacement texture values range are independent from the image coding range, either 8-bit or 16-bit, and normalized to [0, 1] range.
 The normalized displacement values are obtained by dividing each channel by 2<sup>n</sup>-1, where n is the number of bits per channel.
 For example, in an 8-bit image the pixel values MUST be divided by 255.